 in India every year, along with large numbers of chartered accountants and

-a row, South Africa topped The World Economic Forum’s (WEF’s) 2015 list of
+South Africa has regularly topped The World Economic Forum’s (WEF’s) list of

 140 countries for offering the highest level of Auditing and Reporting